mirror/boost/boost/libs/parameter/doc/index.rst

 Efficiency Issues
 =================

-The extraction and binding of the ``color_map`` parameter gives us a few efficiency issues to consider.
-Here's a first cut:
+The ``color_map`` parameter gives us a few efficiency issues to consider.
+Here's a first cut at extraction and binding:

 .. parsed-literal::